yanazlatanova/emotion-recognition/report/main.typ

 - *Filter by rater count:* The dataset was filtered to include only comments with at least three raters, ensuring more reliable and confident annotations.
 As shown in @unique-raters-histogram, multiple comments had only one or two raters.

-- *Soft Label Aggregation*: Since identical comments were often assigned different labels by different raters, we chose to aggregate the emotion ratings for each unique comment, embracing human label variation @variation.
+- *Soft label aggregation*: Since identical comments were often assigned different labels by different raters, we chose to aggregate the emotion ratings for each unique comment, embracing human label variation @variation.
 For instance, if the comment "this is adorable" received the following annotations:
   - *Rater 1:* [admiration, joy];
   - *Rater 2:* [admiration];
   - *Rater 3:* [amusement].